On Existence and Uniqueness of Formal Power Series Solutions of Algebraic Ordinary Differential Equations: Implicit Function Theorem for AODEs

-In the above proposition, if the initial value $\tilde{\textbf{c}}$ vanishes at the separant of $F$, we may expand $R_k$ in Lemma~\ref{LEM:Ritt} further in order to find formal power series solutions, as the following example illustrated.
+In the above proposition, if the initial value $\tilde{\textbf{c}}$ vanishes at the separant of $F$, we may expand $R_k$ in Lemma~\ref{LEM:Ritt} further in order to find formal power series solutions.
+In the forthcoming sections, we will develop this idea in a systematical way.

-\begin{Example} Consider the AODE Since $S_F=x$, we cannot apply Proposition~\ref{PROP:ImplicitFunctionTheorem} to get a formal power series solution around the origin.
-Instead, we observe that for $k \geq 1$,